Let’s talk about Friday and the Cloudflare outage

 How much did the Cloudflare outage cost us?

-One of the main purposes of uptime monitoring is to alert our users.
+One of the main purposes of uptime monitoring is to alert our customers.
 And we did.
 Multiple times.
 On and off again for half an hour.
 Here’s our cost breakdown:

 - 8,350 emails - $12.50

 And then we also sent Telegram / Slack / Discord notifications.
 Discord was offline, so it was impossible to deliver webhooks there.
 When it was all happening, I said to Paul: “Look, let’s expect this to cost us $1,000, then anything less is a bonus”.
 Luckily it wasn’t too bad.

 Did we send too many notifications?

 Absolutely we did.
 I personally received about 29 SMS messages, and a whole bunch of Telegram notifications.
 It was great to see that our uptime monitoring was working as expected, and that our service remained online and stable, but we sent an overwhelming amount of notifications.
 Yes, we want you to know when your websites are offline, but clearly you don’t need to receive 20 notifications in such a short time-frame.

 Whilst it was great that our service worked so fantastically, we've made some essential changes to our uptime monitoring feature.
 PingPing (our uptime monitoring service provider) worked unbelievably hard over the weekend to build new functionality for us, so a huge thank you to them.